Rishabhdhyani/Database_Indian_Movie_Stars/README.md

-In this particular repository, I will crawl popular websites & create a database of Indian movie celebrities with their images and personality traits.
+In this particular repository, I will crawl popular websites & create a database of Indian born movie celebrities with their images and personality traits.

 Website source -- IMDb